CROFT CIRCUIT ADVICE & REGULATIONS RE COVID-19 EVENT DAYS - updated 29th April 2021.

 SOCIAL DISTANCING IS CURRENTLY 2 METERS.
 WHERE 2 METERS CANNOT BE MAINTAINED, FACE COVERINGS MUST BE WORN.

-The numbers of attendees (participants and essential helpers only) will be restricted and there will be no access to the general public for these events.
+The numbers of attendees (participants and essential helpers only) will be restricted and there will be no access to the general public for any event until after 17th May 2021.
 Security at the gate will ensure this.

 A list of all attendees (participants and essential helpers) and the organisers etc must be submitted to the circuit, at the latest by noon on the day prior to the event, in order that Security can check the names on arrival.

 Attendees are to be asked by the Organiser to park in the paddocks leaving plenty of distance between them to allow for social distancing.